tetranz/select2entity-bundle/README.md

 This is a Symfony2 bundle which enables the popular [Select2](https://select2.github.io) component to be used as a drop-in replacement for a standard entity field on a Symfony form.

-The main feature that this bundle provides compared with the standard Symfony entity field (rendered with a html select) is that the list is retrieved via a remote ajax call.
-This means that the list can be of almost unlimited size.
+The main feature that this bundle provides compared with the standard Symfony entity field (rendered with a html select) is that the list can either be retrieved via a remote ajax calls or values defined during the construction of the Form.
+With the help of Ajax, the list can be of almost unlimited size.
 The only limitation is the performance of the database query or whatever that retrieves the data in the remote web service.

 It works with both single and multiple selections.
 If the form is editing a Symfony entity then these modes correspond with many to one and many to many relationships.
 In multiple mode, most people find the Select2 user interface easier to use than a standard select tag with multiple=true with involves awkward use of the ctrl key etc.